CS3219-AY2324S1/ay2324s1-course-assessment-g58/README.md

 Note that user-service requires a Supabase database and question-service requires a MongoDB database.
 The respective `README.md` should aid you in creating your own databases.

 Also, the ai-service requires your own OpenAI key and email-service requires an SMTP_PASSWORD to run locally.
-For ease of testing, do so on peerprep.ryanchuahj.com
+For ease of testing, do so on [peerprep.ryanchuahj.com](peerprep.ryanchuahj.com), or contact the developers.

 ## Finishing Development